Perez Hilton: Television

 He co-hosted the 2008 MTV Europe Music Awards and after Rick Astley did not show up to collect his award for best act ever at the MTV Europe Music Awards, Perez Hilton collected the prize on Astley's behalf.

 On June 21, 2009, Hilton was a presenter at the 2009 MuchMusic Video Awards in Toronto, Ontario.
 On December 2, 2009, Hilton was a guest on the TV show The View.

 In 2010, Hilton guest starred as himself in the episode Victorious "Wi-Fi in the Sky".

 Hilton created and presented four-part British television series, Perez Hilton Superfan for ITV2 in December 2011.

-On the edition of January 16, 2012 of WWE Raw, Hilton was a special guest referee for a Divas tag team match, between The Bella Twins and Kelly Kelly and Eve, stopping the twins' switch place and win.
+On the January 16, 2012, edition of WWE Raw, Hilton was a special guest referee for a Divas tag team match, between The Bella Twins and Kelly Kelly and Eve, stopping the twins' switch place and win.
 In April 2012, he appeared on Oprah's Lifeclass live at New York City's Radio City Music Hall, along with Oprah Winfrey and Deepak Chopra, talking about how after his "spiritual awakening", he changed his past celebrity bashing ways and how he had found a new purpose.

 In January 2015, Hilton took part as a housemate on the fifteenth season of the British reality series, Celebrity Big Brother.
 He became the seventh celebrity to be evicted on February 4, 2015.

 In August 2017, Hilton was a contestant on Worst Cooks in America Season 11: Celebrity Edition 3.
 He won the competition and was crowned "Best of the Worst".

 In December 2020, Hilton was permanently banned from TikTok, where he had amassed 1.6 million followers.
-Hilton released a video of himself crying, in reaction to the ban, and begging TikTok 'influencer' Charli D’Amelio, who he had criticized, for help in having him reinstated.
+Hilton released a video of himself crying, in reaction to the ban, and begging TikTok 'influencer' Charli D'Amelio, who he had criticized, for help in having him reinstated.

 In December 2021, Hilton was a guest star on Red Table Talk: The Estefans alongside singer-songwriter Gabbie Hanna for a discussion about cancel culture.